vovkos/doxyrest/doc/manual/rst/lua_Member.rst

 	m_flags

-An empty string or a space-delimited list of:
+An empty string or a space-delimited combination of:

 	| ``static``
 	| ``const``